cyrfer/reagg/README.md

-import ReactDOM from 'react-dom' import { Provider } from 'react-redux' import reagg from 'reagg'
+import ReactDOM from 'react-dom' import { Provider } from 'react-redux' import reagg from 'reagg' import App from './App' import { BrowserRouter as Router } from 'react-router-dom'

 // alteratively you can call the reagg reducer from your reducer. const store = createStore(reagg.state.reduxReducer, {})